-Hence, to speak of &#8220;corrupting the kingdom&#8221; (p.
-25), &#8220;a pure kingdom,&#8221; is only confusion. &#8220;The kingdom becomes Babylon&#8221; (p.
-69); all that is entirely contrary to Scripture.
+Hence, to speak of "corrupting the kingdom" (page 25), "a pure kingdom", is only confusion.
+"The kingdom becomes Babylon" (page 69); all that is entirely contrary to Scripture.
 If anyone is king over Babylon, it will be the antichrist.
 We are to come out of Babylon; we cannot come out of the kingdom, in the sense in which we are in it, as, indeed, Mr. Olivier felt.

 It is grievous to speak thus of the kingdom, as if it were a certain number of persons in such and such a condition.
-The kingdom of heaven is a government&#8212;a reign, if you will.
+The kingdom of heaven is a government -- a reign, if you will.
 The King is there; His authority is there.
 He bears for a long time with scandals in His kingdom; but His kingdom, His reign, cannot be Babylon.
 Do they wish to make Christ king over Babylon?
 Is this the exactness that they seek?
 It is true that the enemy works in the kingdom while men sleep, because they are put there under responsibility; and

-| Griesbach rejects it absolutely from the text in order to put there &#8220;nations,&#8221; instead of &#8220;saints.&#8221;
+¦Griesbach rejects it absolutely from the text in order to put there "nations," instead of "saints."

 {287}

-there you see the importance of using the word *dispensation,* that everybody understands, because it is only a question of man and his position when God has placed him under responsibility, while the kingdom, or the reign, embraces also the government of the King, the sovereignty of God Himself.
-The kingdom was &#8220;among&#8221; the Pharisees, because Christ was there; the kingdom was &#8220;at hand&#8221; when the apostles were going to give their testimony in Israel (@Matthew 10: 7).
+there you see the importance of using the word *dispensation*, that everybody understands, because it is only a question of man and his position when God has placed him under responsibility, while the kingdom, or the reign, embraces also the government of the King, the sovereignty of God Himself.
+The kingdom was "among" the Pharisees, because Christ was there; the kingdom was "at hand" when the apostles were going to give their testimony in Israel (@Matthew 10: 7).
 The church is never the kingdom, either pure or impure.
 The kingdom contains the King; and it is very inexact and grievous to speak of the corruption of the kingdom.
-Scandals are allowed in His kingdom, according to the sovereign counsels of God&#8212;scandals that the King will remove by and by, when He takes to Him His great power and acts as King.
-It is because in truth the principles of the kingdom are always God&#8217;s principles, that the apostle can say that &#8220;The kingdom of God is righteousness and peace and joy in the Holy Ghost.&#8221; And, for the same reason, the kingdom of God could be preached, although Satan might sow in the field over which this kingdom ruled.
+Scandals are allowed in His kingdom, according to the sovereign counsels of God -- scandals that the King will remove by and by, when He takes to Him His great power and acts as King.
+It is because in truth the principles of the kingdom are always God's principles, that the apostle can say that "The kingdom of God is righteousness and peace and joy in the Holy Ghost".
+And, for the same reason, the kingdom of God could be preached, although Satan might sow in the field over which this kingdom ruled.
 The church down here may be corrupted, because the flesh is found in those faithful who compose it; though the chastenings and the grace of God may preserve it for glory, where flesh and blood cannot enter.